officelifehq/docs/docs/documentation/manage/employee-management.md

 ::: tip Rules
 * Only employees with the HR or administrator roles can lock an employee.
 * An employee can't lock himself, even with enough permissions.
 That means an administrator can't lock himself.
-* Once an employee is locked, he won’t appear in the search results anymore, nor in the list of employees in the application.
+* Once an employee is locked, (s)he won’t appear in the search results anymore, nor in the list of employees in the application.
-* He won’t be listed in the list of team members if he was part of a team.
+* (S)He won’t be listed in the list of team members if (s)he was part of a team.
 * If the employee was a manager with expenses to validate, expenses will be moved to the accounting stage directly.
 * If the employee had [the accountant role](/expenses/#who-can-manage-expenses), this role will automatically be removed.
 * [Current polls](/rate-your-manager) about the employee (if this employee was a manager) will be stopped immediately.
-* He will still appear in the list of employees inside Adminland.
+* (S)He will still appear in the list of employees inside Adminland.
 * All content written by the employee will still be available for everyone to see (worklogs, answers to questions,…).
 * The employee’s profile will still be accessible through direct links.
 :::